finkf/sparsetable/README.md

-# fsa
+# sparsetable
-Go implementation of final state automata.
+Go implementation of final state automata using sparse tables.